ExynosBot/privacy_policy/README.md

 ## Privacy Policy
+A privacy policy is a description of what you do with personal data.
+The critical things to describe in the policy are how you and your website or app collect, use, store, and share or disclose information about people.
+Providing a privacy policy also helps your users understand what happens to information about them.

-Below Listed are the Privacy Policies and Terms of Service of Exynos Development and its Projects with respect to the latest Discord [Developer Terms and Policies](https://discordapp.com/developers/docs/legal).
+Below Listed are the Privacy Policies and Terms of Service of Exynos-Project and its Projects with respect to the latest Discord [Developer Terms and Policies](https://discordapp.com/developers/docs/legal).
 These Policies Apply to all the Projects (Verified by Discord) of the Organisation and doesn't violate any [User Guildelines](https://discord.com/guidelines).

 ## What Kind of Data We Collect?